Johor: Administrative divisions

 Johor is divided into ten districts (daerah), 103 mukims and 16 local governments.
 There are district officers for each district and a village head person (known as a ketua kampung or penghulu) for each village in the district.
 Before the British arrival, Johor was run by a group of relatives and friends of the sultan.
 A more organised administration was developed in the treaty of friendship with Great Britain in 1885.
-A British Resident began to be accepted in 1914 when the state became an Unfederated Malay State (UMS).
+A British Resident began to be accepted in 1914 when the state became part of the Unfederated Malay States (UMS).
 With the transformation into British-style administration, more Europeans were appointed into the administration with their role expanding from advising on financial matters to modern administration guidance.
 Malay state commissioners worked alongside British district officers, known in Johor as "Assistant Advisers".
 When the post of the Resident of the UMS was abolished, other European-held posts in the administration were replaced with locals.
 As in the rest of Malaysia, the local government comes under the purview of the state government.